The math most sellers never see

 Next Steps

 Net Gain Realty provides free consultations including personalized net proceeds estimates.
-We can show you how flat-fee listing compares to traditional commission structures, specific to your home and neighborhood.
+We can show you how a flat-fee listing may compare to traditional commission structures for your home and neighborhood.

 For more information on commission structures, see our guide to real estate commission rates in Chicago or learn about our flat-fee listing service.